 As a version of the esteemed Backland 100 designed specifically for shorter or lighter skiers, the Backland 98 jumps into the fray of powder-hunting, crud-busting skis in the competitive 95-105mm-waisted ski category.
 What makes this striped salmon of a powder board distinct from all the rest?
 Foremost in our testers' minds was the rocker/camber balance of the Backland 98, which ma..

 Some days, snow conditions are all over the place with no way of knowing what you'll find.
 The slightest change in aspect, elevation, or weather can cause you to end up nervously staring down an icy couloir with girthy powder skis.
-Or perhaps a neck deep powder run with the skinniest of skis.
-Neither are ideal.
+Or perhaps a neck-deep powder run with the skinniest of skis.
+Neither is ideal.
 Rest assured that won’t happen to you on the Dynastar M-Vertical 88s.
-T..
+Th..

 The Volkl Rise Above 88 W is for the woman who wants to go uphill fast, enjoy a euphoric downhill run, and experience unwavering confidence in slick conditions.
 Boasting the same responsive maneuverability as the Rise Above 88, the Rise Above 88 W has a triple-radius sidecut, allowing you to seamlessly change the arc of your turn from long and fast to short and nimble.
 The result i..